Suzuki Cultus Crescent: In popular culture

 A yellow Suzuki Esteem (with one red door) is used as Jimmy McGill's car in the AMC TV show Better Call Saul for most of the show.

 Motorsport

 Suzuki Baleno regularly finished in the top five spots of A6 class, mostly in Rally New Zealand from 1997 to 2001.
 The Baleno also received a cult following in India among rally enthusiasts.

 In 2000, Suzuki entered a heavy modified Suzuki Cultus sedan for competing in Pikes Peak International Hill Climb.
 It featured two turbocharged J20A inline-four engines, with a combined power output of 800 PS with 90 kg.m of torque.
-Driven by the last year's runner up, Nobuhiro "Monster" Tajima, it failed to finish the race due an accident that wrecked the car.
+Driven by the previous year's runner up, Nobuhiro "Monster" Tajima, it failed to finish the race due an accident that wrecked the car.